woejefe/PiP_Video_Window/README.md

 You can use it as a monitor to see whats happening in on other devices/streams/ basically whatever you can pipe into a webcam input

-Currently need help to pick stream in popup window and also want to have a way to retry the connection on failing to get device

 Dependencies are pillow, imutils, tkinter, and C2V, and "The NDI runtime must be installed.
 Recommended NDI tools to be installed too for testing." per [CarlosFdez](https://github.com/CarlosFdez)